 Resistance Band Workouts

 Resistance bands are portable, lightweight and inexpensive.
-If a senior likes to work out in their home in winter and outside in summer, or even at the park or a friend’s house, a resistance band is a simple and effective piece of equipment to help them along the way.
+If a senior enjoys working out in their home during the winter and outside in summer, or even at the park or a friend’s house, a resistance band is a simple and effective piece of equipment to help them along the way.
 Incorporating resistance bands into their regular exercises will help seniors to increase muscle strength, balance, coordination, flexibility and range of motion.

 Top Exercises for Seniors to Avoid